-The Westfjords is also the oldest part of the country at around 15 million years old.
+The Westfjords is also the oldest part of the country, at around 15 million years old.
 This has given the landscape ample time to be manipulated by harsh weather, volcanic eruptions and moving glaciers.
 This also gives rise to unique mountain ranges, deep Fjords and some of the tallest sea cliffs in Europe at Látrabjarg.
-These 400 metre high vertical sea cliffs are also a perfect spot for puffins to nest and for you to peer down from above to see them undisturbed in their natural habitat.
-We run a 4 day trip there in the summer focusing on the views, nature walks and finding wildlife like the Arctic fox, puffins and seals.
+These 440 metre high vertical sea cliffs are also a perfect spot for puffins to nest.
+As you walk along the vertical edges you can easily peer down from above to see them undisturbed in their natural habitat.
+We run a 4 day trip here in the summer focusing on the views, nature walks and finding wildlife like the Arctic fox, puffins and seals.
 You might even see whales off the coast if you’re lucky.

-3 | The winds of the Westman Islands subside
+3 | The Westman Islands get less windy

 4 | Whale watching in the Midnight Sun